JWexlerBM/festivalofarchaeology/_tutorials/adding-texture.md

 title: Adding texture
 permalink: /tutorials/adding-texture/
 weight: "k"
-author: Daniel Pett
+author: Jennifer_wexler
 published: 2018-10-16
-updated: 2018-10-17
+updated: 2019-07-23
 ---

 You now want to make your model look nice and have the true(ish) colour texture of the real thing.
-Generally in this museum, everything is white, off-white or yellowy-white.
-So don't expect wonders!

 Follow these steps to create your texture: